hotsphink/sfink-tools/mozilla.md

 [4] When I have one patch per bug, I'll usually use `hg bzexport --update` to fill in the bug numbers.
 Especially since I normally file the bug in the first place with `hg bzexport --new`, so I don't even have a bug number until I do that.

+[5] kdiff3-wrapper was pretty useful back in the day; kdiff3 has a bad habit of clearing the execute (chmod +x) bit when merging, so kdiff3-wrapper is a shell script that runs kdiff3 and then fixes up the bits afterwards.
+I don't know if it still has that issue?

+[6] The quotes around "promise" translate more or less to "do not promise".

-[5] jorendb is a relatively simple JS debugger that jorendorff wrote, I think to test the Debugger API.
+[7] jorendb is a relatively simple JS debugger that jorendorff wrote, I think to test the Debugger API.
 I suspect he's amused that I attempt to use it for anything practical.
 I'm sure the number of people for whom it is relevant is vanishingly small, but I love having it when I need it.
 (It's for the JS shell only.
 Nobody uses the JS shell for any serious scripting; why would you, when you have web browser and Node?)
 (I'm Nobody.)